 Many wills also typically include directions as to who will handle the administration of your estate (i.e. your executor) and name a backup executor as well.
 It may even include provisions for who will care for any minor children you leave behind.
 Your will may also appoint a trustee to handle and manage assets on behalf of minor beneficiaries until they reach a certain age.

 No. Many assets can be transferred outside of your will and may not go through the probate process.
 For example, life insurance policies with named beneficiaries, joint bank accounts with rights of survivorship, investment accounts with named beneficiaries, and real estate owned by spouses as tenants by the entirety may pass outside of a will and may not necessarily be brought into the estate administration process.
 In many circumstances, your will may not control the distribution of such assets after your death.
 This is why it is important for your estate plan to include more than just your last will and testament.
 You should consider how your real estate is titled and who is named as a beneficiary or beneficiaries on your investment, retirement, money market, and bank accounts.

 Do I need incapacity planning in my Wills and Estate Planning?

+YES!
 Your will does not become effective until after your death.
 Many estate plans will contemplate what will happen if you become incapacitated and unable to manage your affairs.
 For example, if you are in a coma, who will be able to make medical decisions on your behalf.
 Who will sign the Deed if your house needs to be sold to make assets to pay for your care?